bshelton141/technical_examples/data_engineering/github_phi_scanning/README.md

 # README

-The `github_phi_scanning.py` script contains a function that exhaustively scans a specified GitHub repository for specified PHI syntax, through regular expressions.
+The `github_phi_scanning.py` script in this repo contains a function that exhaustively scans a specified GitHub repository for specified PHI syntax, through regular expressions.

 Scanning operations: